everyone is welcome at the table

 How does is work?

 Each sale will fall around the twentieth of the month on a weekend and I will announce the date and menu in advance, as well as the date when you can start placing orders.
-Orders will be cut off as the volume of orders reaches certain marks.
-I am just one person, baking out of my home, with limited resources.
+Orders will be cut off as the volume of orders reaches certain marks (about 250 cakes).
+I am just one person, with limited resources.
 I also work almost every day, so I am fitting this around a rigorous schedule.
 I’m going to try to take as many orders as possible, but I also have to be aware of my own, human limitations.

 And on the subject of limitations, there will be boundaries and rules in place with these sales.
 When I did my Bakers Against Racism sale (which inspired this), I took too many special requests and by the end, I was so burnt out that I never wanted to do it again.
 And to clarify, that is not the fault of the people who asked—it was my own fault for not upholding my boundaries/not realizing how drastically it would affect my baking schedule.
 With time to pause and reflect, obviously I’ve made the decision to do more, but in an effort to reduce burnout, what I offer is what is available.
 There will be rules about pickup that must be adhered to, as well as rules about dietary restrictions, amounts available for order, and also how orders can be placed.
 I am setting these boundaries so that this can be sustainable and my dream of baking for change can continue for years to come.
 Please help me achieve that dream.